 Ice Cube TraysRemove the stems, clean and thoroughly dry the Basil.
 Puree one cup of basil with one tablespoon of olive oil.
 Freeze the pureed basil in ice cube trays firmly packed 3/4 full.
-Transfer frozen cubes into labeled freezer bag to store.
+Transfer frozen cubes into a labeled freezer bag to store.

 Flat Freezer BagRemove stems, clean and thoroughly dry the Basil.
-Chop herb into 1/2" pieces, place in labeled freezer bag.
+Chop herb into 1/2" pieces, place in a labeled freezer bag.
 Squeeze out the air, lay flat and freeze.

 DryingBasil does not dry well.

 Growing your own herbs is fun, easy, more healthy than the herbs shipped to grocery stores, and what's best, saves you tons of money!
 Try it today.

 To view the other herb articles in our culinary herb series, click on the herb name below.